AliOKeeffe/The-Animal-Association-Game/README.md

 Sans Serif is used as a backup font, in case for any reason the main font isn't being imported into the site correctly.

+### Layout
+The site is a single page with 6 sections:
+  - Welcome area
+  - How to play
+  - Leaderboard
+  - Game selection area
+  - Play game
+  - Game over and score

 ### Wireframes

 Wireframes were produced using Balsamiq.